Muhammad-Zain-Crafter/Dictionary_App/README.md

-# Dictionary_App
+# Dictionary App

-A simple and responsive dictionary web app that allows users to search for English words and instantly view their meanings, parts of speech, and definitions.
-It also features a "Word of the Day" to help users expand their vocabulary every day.
-Clean design and mobile-friendly for learning on the go.
+A simple and clean dictionary application to help you quickly find word definitions and parts of speech.

+## Features

+- **Search Words**
+  - Enter any word in the search bar.
+  - Instantly see the word’s meaning and part of speech.

+- **Word of the Day**
+  - Every time you open the app, a new Word of the Day is displayed.
+  - Learn its definition and part of speech to grow your vocabulary.